alexvas10/NexusChain-Autopilot/README.md

 ## What it does

-- **RFQ intake.** Takes a messy free-text quote request ("I need 50 heavy-duty bolts, ship ASAP"), extracts structured line items with Qwen, and prices them against inventory and vendor-catalog tools.
+- **RFQ intake.** Takes a messy free-text quote request (for example, "I need 50 heavy-duty bolts, ship ASAP"), extracts structured line items with Qwen, and prices them against inventory and vendor-catalog tools.
 Any item with a missing or unclear spec is flagged for review.
 When a reviewer rejects a quote, Qwen drafts the clarification email back to the customer from the unresolved items and the reviewer's note, so the human